-Electrical contact cleaning solution is a great way to clean these parts without causing damage to them or otherwise interfering with their proper operation, but what happens when you are unable to access electrical contact cleaner or don’t have it in your cleaning kit?
+Electrical contact cleaning solution is a great way to clean these parts without causing damage to them or otherwise interfering with their proper operation, but what happens when you’re unable to access electrical contact cleaner or don’t have it in your cleaning kit?

 Before moving on to the guide, check out these fast facts:

 When a guitar’s electrical contacts become dirty, the pathways for current to flow are impeded.
-As the electronics cavities of guitars are generally hidden away, the effects of this are usually only realized at the most inconvenient times, and manifest in the form of crackles, pops, increased hum, and in some cases dead zones and drop offs in your tone or volume pots.
+Since the electronics cavities of guitars are generally hidden away, the effects are usually only realized at the most inconvenient times, manifesting in the form of crackles, pops, increased hum, and in some cases dead zones and dropoffs in your tone or volume pots.

-The areas that are most likely to see problems associated with dirt are your jack socket, pickup selector switches, and your potentiometers, as they are the most exposed to the outside environment.
+The areas most likely to see problems associated with dirt are your jack socket, pickup selector switches, and your potentiometers, as they’re the most exposed to the outside environment.

 What Are Some Good Electrical Contact Cleaner Substitutes?

-Electrical contact cleaner isn’t always readily available, so, if you’re in a position in which you need to clean your contacts, but can’t get your hands on any, here are some great electrical contact cleaner substitutes.
+Electrical contact cleaner isn’t always readily available, so if you need to clean your contacts, but can’t get your hands on any, here are some great electrical contact cleaner substitutes.

 Isopropyl Alcohol

 When using isopropyl alcohol as a contact cleaner, you must be sure to use the purest grade possible.
-Look for at IPA (isopropyl alcohol) 99%.
+Look for an IPA (isopropyl alcohol) 99%.
 This grade of alcohol will dissolve a range of contaminants including oils from the skin, nicotine deposits, dead skin, and more.
-99% Purity IPA cleans well, and dries quickly, which is exactly what you want in an electrical contact cleaner.
+99% Purity IPA cleans well and dries quickly, which is exactly what you want in an electrical contact cleaner.

 Acetone